pdxjohnny/LangChain-in-Kubernetes/README.md

 You should now be able to see the chatbot interface on http://localhost:3000

-# Let's move to the kubernetes part
-The solution counts with a yaml file which deploys these 2 containers + ingress

 # 3 Optimization step
 The front end can interact with both optimized and non-optimzed models.
 You can find in the folder chat-backend Optimized the model already optimized.